Tarout Castle: Fences

 One of the ramparts surrounding the castle's eye and the northeastern part of the castle.

 A review of historical photographs of Tarut Castle has revealed the existence of an external wall surrounding the castle, situated within the boundaries of the walled village of Tarut.
 This wall formed an arched strip extending from the southwest corner of the village.
 The wall continues from the northwest corner, integrating with the southern dwellings and becoming part of the village's structures.
 It is also connected to the Tarut bathhouse facilities and sections of the old Tarut market in the northwest.

 The wall intersects with another structure running west to east, which contains a central door, believed to be the main entrance to Tarut Castle and its village.
 The height of the surrounding wall ranges between four and six meters.
-During the Turkish era, an additional meter was added to the height, and the wall was later widened by 0.5 meters, making the total width approximately one meter.
+During the Ottoman era, an additional meter was added to the height, and the wall was later widened by 0.5 meters, making the total width approximately one meter.
 The wall's last known restoration occurred during the Ottoman era, between 1871 AD and 1912 AD.

 The village of Tarut had two primary gates, known as Darawiza.
 The first gate, Darawiza Al-Ain (or Al-Hammam), was located near the Tarut market.
 The second, Darawiza Al-Sharqiya, was situated between Beit Umaybad and Beit Askariya.
 Integrated into the residential structures, the wall and towers formed part of the two-story houses, extending to cover the first floor.
 Additionally, a third, smaller gate known as Khadaa allowed farmers access to their fields and provided a route back to the fortress.